yaseenmd/HTMLFundamentals/ReadMe.txt

     you can <p> tag elements in <div>
     you can <div> tag inside <div>
     Adding div tag , you wont see much differene in html rendering. but it help in segrate the set of elements while applyig style

+2.4 Line breaks, whitespace, &nbsp, &gt , &lt , &copy &nbsp --> this tells the browser the space between two words should not be broken into seprate Line &gt, &lt --> introduce greater than and lower than symbole in the browser &copy --> shows copywright symbol on the browser